-- Burning, itchy pink rash in the groin and upper, inner thighs.
+- Burning, itchy red rash in the groin and upper, inner thighs, or anal area.

-- The skin in this area may be scaly and the border may be covered will very small blisters.
+- The skin in this area may be scaly and the border may be covered with very small blisters.

 How is jock itch treated?

-As with athlete's foot, you can treat jock itch with an over-the-counter antifungal medication.
+As with the treatment of athlete's foot, your doctor will recommend an over-the-counter antifungal medication.
 Apply the medication twice daily until the rash goes away.
-Contact your health care provider if the rash does not improve after two weeks of treatment.
+Contact your healthcare provider if the rash does not improve after two weeks of treatment.

 - Wear loose fitting cotton underwear and pants.

-- Do not share personal items with others.
+- Do not share personal items with others, including towels and undergarments.

 - Treat athlete’s foot to prevent spread to the groin.

 - Put on your underwear before your socks to prevent the spread from feet to groin.